Azure/iot-operations-sdks/doc/dev/adr/0003-protocol-versioning-0_1.md

 This version will not be backward compatible with 1.0; rather, it is a redefinition and update to our protocol version.

 The SDKs will assume the protocol version is 0.1 if the `__protVer` header is not present.
-Once the protocol goes GA, the assumed protocol version will be `1.0` again.
+Once the protocol goes GA, the assumed protocol version will be `1.0` again and every compliant client will include a protocol version number.

 ## Protocol Version 0.1:
   - `{senderID}` in the topic for telemetry envoys is no longer required.
 If included, it will be handled like other generalized topic tokens.